aebkea/rossprogram-website/src/pages/participants/faq.md

 ## General Questions

-### What is the Ross Mathematics Program?

-Ross is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
-In 2020 and 2021 the Ross Program was entirely online.
-In 2022, we returned to in-person sessions, with participants living in a dormitory.

-Ross participants spend most of each day working on challenging sets of problems dealing with abstract mathematical concepts.
-By working for several weeks on one subject (number theory), participants delve deeply into the underpinnings of that subject.
-But more importantly, they learn to communicate mathematical ideas clearly and to write convincing proofs of all of their assertions.
-One goal of this program is to provide a first step toward independent mathematical research.
-It is not oriented toward math contests.
-Direct competition between students is discouraged.

 ### Is admission automatic?

 The admission process is competitive.
 In 2023, about 15% of the applicants with complete applications were accepted.
 Each successful applicant has a strong high school record and exhibits excellent work on the mathematical problems that form part of the application.